-Corbin may not give much thought to Wednesday’s 6-5 win over Stanford in the College World Series being his 800th in a black and gold uniform.
-There’s no doubt he’ll never forget it.
+Corbin may not give much thought to Wednesday’s 6-5 win over Stanford in the College World Series being his 800th victory in a black and gold uniform.
+There’s no doubt he’ll ever forget it.

 Then there was the talk.
 A spirited speech by the veteran coach in the dugout minutes before Dominic Keegan would walk to the plate and hit a two-run home run resuscitating a lifeless Vandy side.